 The fact that Tottenham would have been disappointed to come third in last year’s Premier League shows how far they have come.
-The White Hart Lane outfit have gone from strength to strength under Mauricio Pochettino, and with one of the most balanced squads in the division, they are comfortable to manage on FIFA 17 Career Mode.
+The White Hart Lane outfit has gone from strength to strength under Mauricio Pochettino, and with one of the most balanced squads in the division, they are comfortable to manage on FIFA 17 Career Mode.
 It seems that all those years in the Europa League have paid off, with each position having a reliable back-up, with the first team capable of dismantling any team in England.
 How they will compete and juggle in the Champions League was always going to be the question, and although they remain unbeaten in the Premier League, their European performances have come with question marks.
 So you must now do what Pochettino has done, but there is no question that Spurs have the players to be able to compete on all fronts.

 How you should line up